simonLouvet/activityPod-boilerplate/generator/README.md

 ## 🛠️ Contributing

-Currently, this generator only creates a single profile, but it could be extended to generate multiple profiles connected by relationships, with resources for each profile and varying levels of sharing based on ActivityPods principles.
+Currently, this generator only creates some profile, but it could be extended to generate multiple profiles connected by relationships, with resources for each profile and varying levels of sharing based on ActivityPods principles.
 Contributions to expand these capabilities are very welcome!

 ## 🌍 Community & Support